alem0lars/configs_book/osx.md

 * Remove the directory `~/Documents/Virtual Machines` and create `~/Documents/VMs/VMware`: this is where you will store your VMware virtual machines

+* Activate the software using the license stored in Lastpass

 ### VirtualBox